abredvik/frame-interpolation/README.md

 a single pixel out of place.
 To resolve these artifacts, I use median blurring.

 ## Results
-The results of this algorithm can be found below.
+The results of this algorithm can be found below; the two examples pan from `alpha=0` to `alpha=1`.
 It seems to perform well in general, but still suffers from some minor artifacts.
 From experimentation, these artifacts seem to be caused by the lack of vertical disparities.
 One way to resolve these artifacts would be to use optical flow instead of the given disparity map, but this causes significant overhead for the algorithm.
 Additionally, this algorithm struggles with `alpha < 0` and `alpha > 1` since these tend to have signifcant holes caused by occlusion that exist in both warped images.
 ![adirondack](examples/example1.png)
 ![motorcycle](examples/example2.png)